fission/fission.io/content/en/blog/custom-metrics-autoscaling-new-deploy.md

         memberType: "$3"
 ```

-This file contains the configuration to setup the `kafka cluster` and the `kafka-exporter`.
+This file contains the configuration to set up the `kafka cluster` and the `kafka-exporter`.
 It also defines all the kafka metrics which will be made accessible by the `kafka-exporter`.

 ```bash